 The RPPR requests various types of information, including:

 What were the major goals and objectives of the project?

 What was accomplished under these goals?

-What opportunities for training and professional development did the project provided?
+What opportunities for training and professional development did the project provide?

 How were the results disseminated to communities of interest?

 What do you plan to do during the next reporting period to accomplish the goals and objectives?